 - Careers can be found in hospitals, nursing homes, and home health care settings.

 - CNAs help patients/residents with basic daily needs and provide bedside care.

-- Some duties include shaving residents, give baths, making beds, dressing residents, feeding residents, measure and record vitals.
+- Some duties include shaving residents, giving baths, making beds, dressing residents, feeding residents, measure and recording vitals.